Gabriela Sabatini: 1991: Wimbledon final

 Sabatini won five tournaments in the first half of the year.
 She beat three top five players (Graf, Navratilova and Fernandez) on her way to winning the title in Tokyo, and beat Graf on three further occasions in Boca Raton, Key Biscayne and Amelia Island.
 In the Italian Open final, Sabatini defeated world no. 1 Seles for the loss of just five games.
-She reached the semifinals at Roland Garros (saving two match points in defeating Jana Novotna in the quarter finals) and then her third Grand Slam singles final at Wimbledon, where she lost to Graf 4–6, 6–3, 6–8 (having served for the match twice).
+She reached the semifinals at Roland Garros (saving two match points in defeating Jana Novotná in the quarter-finals) and then her third Grand Slam singles final at Wimbledon, where she lost to Graf 4–6, 6–3, 6–8 (having served for the match twice).
 Sabatini came close to attaining the world No. 1 ranking in 1991, but was narrowly denied by Graf and then Monica Seles.
 All three players' rankings were within a few points of each other for much of the year.
 Her year was capped by receiving the WTA Most Improved Player of the Year award.

 1992

 Sabatini reached eight finals and won five titles, including her fourth Italian Open (where she beat world No. 1 Seles in the final again), Amelia Island (defeating Graf in the final) and Hilton Head.
-She also reached the semifinal stage at three of the four grand slams:- the Australian Open, French Open and Wimbledon; and a quarterfinal at the US Open.
+She also reached the semifinal stage at three of the four grand slams: the Australian Open, French Open and Wimbledon; and a quarterfinal at the US Open.